Sidd6767/Summer-Intern-25/README.md

 **2 June**

 * Arranged three receivers in an equilateral triangle configuration with sides of 120 cm.
-* Positioned the Rx at the center of the triangle.
+* Positioned the Tx at the center of the triangle.
 * Conducted measurements with the obstacle placed on one side of the triangle.

   ![WhatsApp Image 2025-06-03 at 15 13 17_eac524f3](https://github.com/user-attachments/assets/92e69d9a-d5ae-4f90-9bc3-4fe1f94ea363)